The importance of corporate character in today’s business world

 For too long, companies have managed their external personas separately from their internal identities.
-That meant a gap between perceptions and reality, and that gap grew even wider with the introduction of CSR – which was managed as a separate initiative rather than woven into the company’s DNA.
-But these gaps are becoming less and less tenable in a world of transparency and scrutiny.
+That has created a gap between perceptions and reality, which has grown even wider with the introduction of CSR – especially when managed as a separate initiative rather than woven into the company’s DNA.
+As these gaps are becoming less and less tenable in a world of transparency and scrutiny, having a strong corporate character is more important than ever.

-VW is a great example: a company that was founded with a strong purpose at heart (build affordable and accessible “people’s cars”) became bigger and better over the years, and a decade ago decided to set a new and ambitious commercial target above everything else: become the world’s biggest automaker by 2018.
-This has created a culture that placed size and market share at the heart of the organization.
-At the same time VW pursued admirable CSR initiatives that awarded it among other things a place on the FTSE ethical index.
-But as Dieselgate unfolded it became clear that the reality at VW was far removed from its ethical reputation and its brand promise.
-VW’s commercially-driven purpose has shaped a culture that tolerated – and perhaps even encouraged – dishonest, irresponsible and illegal behavior.
-VW has lost its character, and it didn’t take long for the world to find out.
+Volkswagen is a great example: a company that was founded with a strong purpose at heart (build affordable and accessible “people’s cars”) became bigger and better over the years, and a decade ago decided to set a new and ambitious commercial target above everything else: become the world’s biggest automaker by 2018.